p-org/P/Docs/docs/manual/statements.md

     /* A r-value is an expression that can’t have a value assigned to it which means r-value can appear on right but not on left hand side of an assignment operator(=)*/ rvalue : expr ;
+    # rvalueList is a comma separated list of rvalue.

     /* case block inside a receive statement */ recvCase : case eventList : anonFunction
     ```